google-marketing-solutions/slide-starter/README.md

+> [!CAUTION]
+> This solution has been archived since February 2025.
+> No new development or updates will be performed.

 # Slide Starter

 Slide Starter is a simple tool that simplifies the process of creating slide decks for mobile website and app audits through Apps Script, leveraging Google Sheets for the analysis.